-Start: at the Ram’s Head Inn in the village centre
+Start: The Ram’s Head Inn in the village centre

-Head back towards Disley, turning off to the right where a wooden finger post points out (27) heading beside Stoneridge Cottages and then go through a narrow gated entrance into a field.
-Aim for a wicket gate in the dry stone wall ahead and continue to a stile at the bottom left corner of a second field.
-(It can be wet).
-Turn left on to the path (25) skirting the gardens to a T-junction with a tarmacpath.
-Descend steps to the head of Ring O’ Bells Lane and at the far side of the Quaker Meeting House turn left down to the stream.
-From the bridge climb up a series of steps to emerge beside the church.
+Head back towards Disley, turning off to the right where a wooden fingerpost points out (27) heading beside Stoneridge Cottages and then go through a narrow, gated entrance into a field.
+Aim for a kissing gate in the drystone wall ahead and continue to a stile at the bottom left corner of a second field.

 The Church of St. Mary the Virgin was founded by Sir Piers Legh of Lyme, Bradley and Haydock almost five hundred years ago.
-The completion of the original chapel in 1524 saved the inhabitants of Disley the twenty two kilometre return walk to their parish church in Stockport.
+The completion of the original chapel in 1524 saved the inhabitants of Disley the 22-kilometre return walk to their parish church in Stockport.
 Whilst it has been enlarged over the years, the tower, nave and chancel are all original.
 Nearby, the old Ring O’ Bells, which dates from around 1720, was a convenient resort for the church’s bell ringers.
-It later became a coffee tavern, then a meeting place for the Parish Council before its restoration as a Quaker place of worship –It is now a Grade II listed building.
+It later became a coffee tavern, then a meeting place for the Parish Council before its restoration as a Quaker place of worship.
+It is now a Grade II listed building.

-Once you have admired these attractive buildings continue along the path to the Old Vicarage from where you may retrace your steps to the station and the start of the walk.
+Once you have admired these attractive buildings continue along the path to the Old Vicarage where you turn left and then right to retrace your steps to the station and the start of the walk.